NHirose/ExAug/README.md

-# Deep Visual MPC-Policy Learning for Navigation
+# ExAug: Robot-Conditioned Navigation Policies via Geometric Experience Augmentation

 **Summary**: Our method, ExAug can realize the navigation with obstacle avoidance by only using an RGB image.
 Our control policy is trained from the synthetic images from multiple datasets by minimizing our proposed objectives.
 In this repository, we release our trained control policies for spherical camera image(double fisheye image), fisheye image(170 degree FOV) and narrow FOV camera.